Portrayal of Arabs in film: Mainstream Hollywood films

 In the film, US Marine Sergeant Jack Burns is sent on a mission to Israel.
-Fighting alongside Israelis and US marines, they defeat baby-murdering Palestinian terrorists as well as a German terrorist.
+Fighting alongside Israelis and American marines, they defeat baby-murdering Palestinian terrorists as well as a German terrorist.
 In a scene in the film, a Palestinian terrorist asks a spying houseboy whether he would like to get back at the marines and that Allah would praise him for doing so.
 The boy nods in agreement and proceeds to blow up the US Embassy as well as himself.
-The scene then cuts to rumble everywhere, (the aftermath of the bombing incident), with a damaged US flag and a child's doll amongst the rumble.
+The scene then cuts to rumble everywhere, (the aftermath of the bombing incident), with a damaged US flag and a child's doll amongst the rumbles.
 The US Ambassador sighs and asks what sort of savages would do such a thing, then leave blood everywhere.
 He then observes a dead marine's corpse and comments on how his own mother wouldn't even recognize him.
-The New York Times critic, Janet Maslin, wrote that this film portrays Palestinians terrorists that are worthless, lying scum.
+The New York Times critic, Janet Maslin, wrote that this film portrays Palestinians as terrorists that are worthless, lying scum.